-With over 95% of its inhabitants identifying as Christian, Romania is one of Europe's religious most countries.
-According to the 2022 census.
-85% ٥f the over population claim membership in the Romanian Orthodox
+With over 95% of its inhabitants identifying as Christian, Romania is one of Europe's religious most According countries. to the 2022 census. over 85% ٥f the claim population membership the in Romanian Orthodox

 Church, some 5% are Roman Catholics, around 4% Protestants, and fewer than 1% identify as Greek Catholics.